ariadne-cps/website/content/tutorial.md

 ```
 which corresponds to $0 \leq a \leq 1$ and $4.5 \leq x \leq 9$ for all locations.

 In addition, it is necessary to choose an *accuracy* setting, which is a non-negative number.
 First of all, the accuracy defines the amount of times we split the domain in order to discretise the space.
+This maximum splitting identifies a *grid* of rectangular *cells* aligned to the axes of the continuous space.
 Discretization is necessary in order to perform an efficient and effective identification of the termination condition for infinite time evolution (both in the outer and lower evolution).
 Such discretization is also used internally to automatically identify proper settings for the underlying finite time evolutions.

 For this reason, infinite time evolution is performed from a `HybridReachabilityAnalyser` class, which masks the internal use of evolver object(s).
 In order to construct an analyser, we issue: